stjude-rust-labs/sprocket.bio/configuration/backends/tes.md

 ## GPU Support

 GPU acceleration is not currently supported by the TES backend.
-If your workflow requires GPU resources, please use the [Docker backend](/configuration/backends/docker) or the [HPC backend](/configuration/backends/hpc) with Apptainer.
+If your workflow requires GPU resources, use the [Docker backend](/configuration/backends/docker) or the [HPC backend](/configuration/backends/hpc) with Apptainer.